openedx/openedx-events/docs/how-tos/creating-new-events.rst

 3. Create the data attributes for the event (OEP-49)
 ----------------------------------------------------

 Events send `data attributes <https://open-edx-proposals.readthedocs.io/en/latest/architectural-decisions/oep-0049-django-app-patterns.html#data-py>`_ when triggered.
-Therefore, when designing your new event definition you must decide if an existent data class works for your use case or you must create a new one.
+Therefore, when designing your new :term:`event definition <Event Definition>` you must decide if an existent data class works for your use case or you must create a new one.
 If the answer is the latter, then try to answer:

 - Which attributes of the object are the most relevant?